Family Law Guide

 • Any physical or mental disability of either of the parties to the marriage.

-• The financial contributions of each party to the marriage, in particular any wealth that a party accumulated prior to the marriage.
-As to financial contributions during the marriage, there is a general principle of non-discrimination between the different roles assumed by each party during the marriage, for example 'breadwinner' and 'homemaker'.
+• The contributions which each of the parties has made or is likely in the foreseeable future to make to the welfare of the family, including any contribution by looking after the home or caring for the family.
+There is a general principle of non-discrimination between the different roles assumed by each party during the marriage, such as 'breadwinner' and 'homemaker'.
 Thus, for example, a wife's contribution by looking after the home and bringing up the children may equal her husband's financial contribution.
 The courts have, however, recognised that there are occasions where one party has made a "special contribution", such that an equal division of assets would be inappropriate, although to date this has only occurred in 'big money' cases, in relation to financial contribution.

 • The conduct of the parties, but only if it is of a very serious nature.
 Conduct is often raised but, in practice, rarely has any bearing upon the settlement.
 To have a bearing, the conduct must be "both obvious and gross", i.e. considerably more serious than the 'usual' 'misconduct' (including adultery) involved in the breakdown of many marriages.